On this page

 Results:

-• Central tendency (mean or median, depending on distribution shape)
+- Central tendency (mean or median, depending on distribution shape; HL pseudomedian for symmetric-but-non-normal data)

-• Dispersion (SD, IQR, or range as appropriate)
+- Dispersion (SD, Winsorized SD, IQR, or range as appropriate)

-• Skewness and kurtosis if distribution shape is relevant to subsequent analyses
+- Skewness and kurtosis if distribution shape is relevant to subsequent analyses (state which SE/CI method was used — analytical or bootstrap)

 Common pitfalls